Medical expert of the article

 Pathophysiology of orthostatic hypotension

-Normally, gravitational stress due to rapid rising leads to the movement of a certain volume of blood (0.5 to 1 L) into the veins of the lower limbs and trunk.
+Normally, gravitational stress from standing up quickly causes a certain amount of blood (0.5 to 1 liter) to move into the veins of the lower extremities and trunk.
 The subsequent transient decrease in venous return reduces cardiac output and, consequently, blood pressure.
-The first manifestations may be signs of reduced blood supply to the brain.
-At the same time, not always a decrease in blood pressure leads to hypoperfusion of the brain.
+The first manifestations may be signs of decreased blood supply to the brain.
+At the same time, a decrease in blood pressure does not always lead to cerebral hypoperfusion.

-Baroreceptors of the arch of the aorta and carotid zone react to arterial hypotension by activation of vegetative reflexes aimed at restoration of arterial pressure.
-The sympathetic nervous system increases heart rate and myocardial contractility.
-Then the tone of the accumulation veins increases.
-At the same time, the inhibition of parasympathetic reactions leads to an increase in heart rate.
-If the patient continues to stand, activation of the renin-angiotensin-aldosterone system and the secretion of antidiuretic hormone (ADH) occur, which results in the retention of sodium and water ions, an increase in the volume of circulating blood.
+The baroreceptors of the aortic arch and carotid zone respond to arterial hypotension by activating autonomic reflexes aimed at restoring arterial pressure.
+The sympathetic nervous system increases the heart rate and myocardial contractility.
+Then the tone of the accumulative veins increases.
+At the same time, the parasympathetic reactions are inhibited to increase the heart rate.
+If the patient continues to stand, the renin-angiotensin-aldosterone system is activated and antidiuretic hormone (ADH) is secreted, resulting in the retention of sodium and water ions and an increase in the volume of circulating blood.

 What's bothering you?